COMBINE-lab/simpleaf/docs/source/quant-command.rst

         -s, --use-selective-alignment    use selective-alignment for mapping (instead of pseudoalignment with structural constraints)

     permit list generation options:
+        -d, --expected-ori <EXPECTED_ORI>        The expected direction/orientation of alignments in the chemistry being processed.
+If not provided, will default to `fw` for 10xv2/10xv3, otherwise `both` [possible values: fw, rc, both]
         -e, --expect-cells <EXPECT_CELLS>        use expected number of cells -f, --forced-cells <FORCED_CELLS>        use forced number of cells -k, --knee                               use knee filtering mode